ricardoprins/thisisaterminal/README.md

-# thisisaterminal
+# this is a terminal.
 This is a terminal.
+It's built on C++.
+It mostly works.